columbusrb/prospect/README.md

 ```
 * If changes are made to the seed file for local testing purposes, drop the database first, then re-create it.
 The server will need to be re-started.

+* Because this application is dark mode-friendly, you may want to adjust your rendering for testing purposes using Dev tools (Chrome: Rendering > Emulate CSS media feature prefers-color-scheme).

 ## Dependencies
 * Must be integrated with Slack in order to successfully login.
 * .env file must be included in order to set dates.
 The variables and date formatting as as follows: